docker/docs/engine/breaking_changes.md

 # Engine 1.10

-There were two breaking changes in the 1.10 release.
+There were two breaking changes in the 1.10 release that affected Registry and Docker Content Trust:

-## Registry
+** Registry **

 Registry 2.3 includes improvements to the image manifest that have caused a breaking change.
 Images pushed by Engine 1.10 to a Registry 2.3 cannot be